dotnet/csharplang/proposals/static-delegates.md

 That is to say, it is internally represented by a struct that has a single member of type `IntPtr` (such a struct is blittable and does not incur any heap allocations):
 * The member contains the address of the function that is to be the callback.
 * The type declares a method matching the method signature of the callback.
-* The name of the struct should not be user-constructable (as we do with other internally generated backing structures).
+* The name of the struct should not be user-constructible (as we do with other internally generated backing structures).
- * For example: fixed size buffers generate a struct with a name in the format of `<name>e__FixedBuffer` (`<` and `>` are part of the identifier and make the identifier not constructable in C#, but still useable in IL).
+ * For example: fixed size buffers generate a struct with a name in the format of `<name>e__FixedBuffer` (`<` and `>` are part of the identifier and make the identifier not constructible in C#, but still useable in IL).
 * The name of the method declaration should be a well known name used across all static delegate types (this allows the compiler to know the name to look for when determining the signature).

 The value of the static delegate can only be bound to a static method that matches the signature of the callback.